-So, if you’ve yet to be introduced to these fascinating clubs, make sure to keep reading until the end to learn more about their nature, distance, length, loft, and how they compare to similar irons.
+So, if you’re on the hunt for the best golf irons and have yet to be introduced to these fascinating clubs, make sure to keep reading until the end to learn more about their nature, distance, length, loft, and how they compare to similar irons.

 What Is a 6 Iron?

 Before diving into the distance, length, and loft you can expect from a standard 6 iron, let’s first go over the basics – what even is a 6 iron?

 A 6 iron is a mid-length golf club that’s often used to get players out of challenging positions.
 It has a 28-30° loft, perfect for approach shots.
 The distance you can reach through these irons ranges anywhere between 150 and 180 yards (137 and 165 meters), depending on your handicap level.

 One of the biggest drawbacks of 6 irons, as I’ll also explain below, is that it’s one of the least forgiving clubs out there.
 To achieve the shot you’re aiming for, you have to be extremely precise and steady-handed in your swing.

 With that said, if you’re looking to get the ball away from a fairway bunker or tree, no iron is going to serve you better than the 6.
 That’s why, as you advance your knowledge and skill set, you have to practice playing with this mid-iron, as it can prove to be invaluable to your overall performance.